jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Turning the scientific method on our technological ecosystem to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.

 "No science can achieve maturity without a system of measurement," wrote the physician Logan Clendening.
 That is why I hope this is the start of something rather than another story about the human condition.
 We already measure biological beings this way.
-We don't know a tiger by its thoughts and dreams, but by its stripes and its niche.
+We don't know a zebra by its thoughts and dreams, but by its stripes and its niche.
 Nobody asks whether the killer whale enjoys hunting or the polar bear likes the cold.
 We ask what it eats, what that costs, and whether the arrangement maintains a balanced ecosystem.

 Turn the same questions on ourselves and they become answerable.
 How much energy does travelling one route versus another take?
 How much return does each give?
 Does the niche sustain the person in it?
 What is the carrying capacity of the ecosystem?
 These have numbers for all players of the game.
 What gets in the way is the storytelling version of nature.
 Those stories teach us a great deal about ourselves.
 But they also hand out villains and heroes to events that never had any.